tc39/proposal-temporal/docs/instant.md

 <!-- toc -->
 </details>

-A `Temporal.Instant` is an instant point in time, with a precision in nanoseconds.
+A `Temporal.Instant` is a single point in time (called **"exact time"**), with a precision in nanoseconds.
 No time zone or calendar information is present.
 As such `Temporal.Instant` has no concept of days, months or even hours.

 For convenience of interoperability, it internally uses nanoseconds since the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time) (midnight UTC on January 1, 1970).
-However, a `Temporal.Instant` can be created from any of several expressions that refer to a single point in time, including an ISO 8601 string with a time zone such as `'2020-01-23T17:04:36.491865121-08:00'`.
+However, a `Temporal.Instant` can be created from any of several expressions that refer to an exact time, including an ISO 8601 string with a time zone such as `'2020-01-23T17:04:36.491865121-08:00'`.

 If you have a legacy `Date` instance, you can use its `toTemporalInstant()` method to convert to a `Temporal.Instant`.